hpv-information-centre/infocentre_data_manager/doc/codecs.rst

-.. _`data_parsing`:
+.. _`codecs`:

-Data parsing
+Data codecs
 ===============

 The codec modules will load or store the HPV Information Centre data tables and its corresponding references via a particular interface (excel files, SQL, ...).
 By using these, scientific data can be easily translated between different formats.
+For a more convenient conversion between formats, the *convert* method is available (see API reference).

 Intermediate data representation